anotherche/photobend/README.md

 The output is the time dependence of crystal's curvature and longitudinal deformation.
 See details at http://imagej.net/PhotoBend

+The resulting plugin "Bending Crystal Track" can be installed through normal update procedure in Fiji by adding the update site https://sites.imagej.net/PhotoBend/

 The project uses ideas and code of
 1. Template Matching by Qingzong Tseng (based on opencv)
 2. javacv (java interface to OpenCV) by Samuel Audet